 Each node in the mutational history graph predicts an intermediate (ancestral) or a tip sequence containing all the mutations from that node to the mutation graph's root.
 The mutational fingerprint is then produced directly from the mutation history graph drawn as a directional graph anchored on the root node.
-We compared our mutational fingerprints of the genomes in the 29KG dataset with a phylogeny-based classification (Rambaut et al. 2020) obtained using the Pangolin service (v2.0.3; https://pangolin.cog-uk.io/).
-We assigned each of the 29K genomes to a fingerprint based on the highest sequence similarity at positions containing 49 common variants, allowing mismatches due to population-level variations and sequencing errors.
-A small fraction of genomes (1.8%) could not be assigned unambiguously to one fingerprint is shown in Table 1.
+We compared our mutational fingerprints of the genomes in the 29KG data set with a phylogeny-based classification (Rambaut, Loman, et al.

+2020) obtained using the Pangolin service (v2.0.3; https://pangolin.cog-ukio/).
+We assigned each of the 29 K genomes to a fingerprint based on the highest sequence similarity at positions containing 49 common variants, allowing mismatches due to population-level variations and sequencing errors.
+A small fraction of genomes (1.8%) could not be assigned unambiguously to one fingerprint, so they were excluded and will be investigated in the future.
+The number of genomes assigned to each fingerprint is shown in table 1.
 We submitted genome sequences to the Pangolin website for classification one-by-one, and a clade designation was received.
-The results are summarized in Supplementary Figure S3.
+The results are summarized in supplementary figure 53, Supplementary Material online.
 In this table, all phylogenetic groups with fewer than 20 genomes were excluded.

 Of the 80 phylogenetic groups shown, 74 are defined primarily by a single mutation-based fingerprint, as more than 90% of the genomes in those phylogenetic groups share the same fingerprint.
-This includes all small and medium-sized phylogenetic groups (up to 488 genomes) and two large groups (A.1 with 1,377 genomes and B.1.2 with 749 genomes).
+This includes all small- and medium-sized phylogenetic groups (up to 488 genomes) and two large groups (A.1 with 1,377 genomes and B.1.2 with 749 genomes).
 One large group, B.1.1, predominately connects with ε_3 node (79%, 4,832 genomes), but some of its members belong to ε_3 offshoots because they contain respective diagnostic mutations.
 For group B.1.1.1, two other ε_3 offshoots are mixed up almost equally.
 Three other large differences between mutational fingerprint-based classification and phylogeny-based grouping are seen for A, B, B1.1, and B.2 groups.
-These differences are likely because the location of the root and the earliest branching order of coronavirus lineages are problematic in phylogeny-based classifications (Mavian et al. 2020; Morel et al. 2020; Pipes et al. 2020; Wenzel 2020).
+These differences are likely because the location of the root and the earliest branching order of coronavirus lineages are problematic in phylogeny-based classifications (Mavian et al. 2020; Morel et al. 2021; Pipes et al. 2021; Wenzel 2020).
 Overall, our mutational fingerprints are immediately informative about the mutational ancestry of genomes.

-Analysis of 68KG dataset
+Analysis of 68KG Data Set

-We repeated the above MOA procedure on the 68KG dataset (68,057 genomes).
+We repeated the above MOA procedure on the 68KG data set (68,057 genomes).
 This 68KG data contained 72 common variants (>1% frequency).
 For direct comparison purposes, we added 12 variants that were common variants on 29KG data, but their frequency had become less than 1% in the 68KG data.
-Therefore, we used 84 variants in total and constructed a matrix of 84 × 68,057 (SNVs × genomes) for the SCITE analysis to determine the mutational order.
+Therefore, we used 84 variants in total and constructed a 84 \times 68,057 (SNVs \times genomes) matrix for the SCITE analysis to determine the mutational order.
 We also conducted the bootstrap analysis and assigned mutational fingerprints using the procedure mentioned above.
-The number of genomes mapped to each fingerprint is listed in Supplementary Table S1.
+The number of genomes mapped to each fingerprint is listed in supplementary table S1, Supplementary Material online.

-Sequence classification for 172KG dataset
+Sequence Classification for 172KG Data Set